-Now, now there – this is not the Lavender color that falls between shades of pink or purple.
+Now, now there – this is not the lavender color that falls between shades of pink or purple.
 In fact, it is actually a very special fragrant flower!
-You may have seen a lot of this flower not only in floral gardens but also in stores and daily products!
+You may have seen a lot of this flower not only in floral gardens but culinary uses, medicinal uses, and cosmetic products!
 That’s right!

-The highlight of the 13th century was noted by the rise to fame of these Lavender flowers.
-It was defined as an evergreen perennial shrub with beautiful lilac-purple spikes of flowers at the tip of bare tall stalks and nutlet fruits.
+The long and rich history of lavenders dates back to the 13th century.
+It was defined as an evergreen perennial shrub with beautiful lilac-purple spikes of flowers.
+It featured silvery green foliage and a flower head above long stems bearing nutlet fruits.
 Not only were the flowers fragrant but so were the leaves!

-The Lavenders belong to the genus Lavandula of the Lamiaceae or Mint family.
-Around 30 species comprise this genus wherein most are cultivated as garden ornamental herbs.
+The lavender shrubs belong to the genus Lavandula of the Lamiaceae or Mint family.
+Also, the lavender comes from the spikenard family and has around 30 species of flowering plants.
 This genus name has quite a few origins.
-Don’t get confused as it all means the same things!
+Don’t get confused because the word lavender also has more than a few origins.

-To name a few, the name Lavandula may come from the Middle English word lavandre or lavandulus meaning the lavender color.
-Surprisingly, lavandre comes from the Medieval Latin word lavare or lavo meaning to wash.
+To name a few, the common lavender may come from the Middle English word lavandre or lavandulus meaning the lavender color.
+Surprisingly, the old French word lavandre comes from the Latin word lavare or Latin livere meaning to wash

 Lavender flowers are also called Lavendula, Elf Leaves, or Nard.
-These plants are native to bordering countries of the Mediterranean such as France, Italy, and Spain.
+The name Nard takes after the Syrian city of Naarda.
+These plants are native to many parts of bordering countries of the Middle East and Mediterranean region such as France, Italy, and Spain.

-Being most popularly known for its sweet fragrance, here are some of the most prized species of Lavenders – the English Lavender (L. angustifolia), the French Lavender (L. stoechas), and the Wolly Lavender (L. lanata).
+Being most popularly known for its sweet fragrance, here are some of the most common types of lavender – the English lavender or Spike lavender (Lavandula angustifolia), the French lavender (Lavandula dentata), Spanish lavender (Lavandula stoechas), the Wolly lavender (Lavandula lanata), and the Portuguese lavender (Lavandula latifolia).

 Symbolism of Lavender Blossoms

-In the beautiful countryside region of Provence, Italy sits a beautiful field full of Lavender flowers.
+In the beautiful countryside region of Provence, Italy sits a beautiful field full of lavender flowers.
 In fact, the Lavandula flowers serve as the region’s official floral motif connected deep within its culture.
+It is the ideal herb that let’s one remember to enjoy life.

-Provence is a famous land full of strikingly beautiful Lavender flowers which attracted and inspired some of the most famous artists such as Van Gogh, Matisse, and Picasso.
+Provence is a famous land full of strikingly beautiful lavender flowers which attracted and inspired some of the most famous artists such as Van Gogh, Matisse, and Picasso.
+In fact, the lavender symbolizes luxury and has a rich symbolism standing for all the finer things in life.

 Quite strangely these flowers were an ultimate symbol of a fervent but silent love.